 The Red Hen

-When this spot first launched in 2014, it was a badge of honor to score a table at Rose’s Luxury, Aaron Silverman’s cult favorite New American restaurant nestled into a converted Capitol Hill townhouse.
+Back in the day, it was practically a badge of honor to get a table at Rose’s Luxury, Aaron Silverman’s cult favorite New American restaurant nestled into a converted Capitol Hill townhouse.
 The restaurant became as synonymous with delicious small plates as it did with the ever-present line that made its way down the street as diners sometimes waited hours for a table.
-Considering that countless new restaurants have opened with just as much initial buzz, we’re almost surprised to say that the line is still there—a testament to just how good this restaurant really is.
-Except now you can use their online system to book date night same-day, taking a bit of the stress out of the experience and allowing you to focus on the stripped down but chic decor, the legendary lychee and pork salad, and, of course, your date.
+Considering that countless new restaurants have opened with just as much initial buzz, we’re almost surprised to say that the line is still there—a testament to just how good this Michelin-starred restaurant really is—but now you can use their online system to book date night same-day, taking a bit of the stress out of the experience and allowing you to focus on the stripped down but chic decor, the legendary lychee and pork salad, and, of course, your date.

 Tail Up Goat

 A neighborhood favorite, Tail Up Goat was opened by three former Komi employees (meaning it was bound to be pretty good).
 The Caribbean-leaning dishes, housemade breads and pastas, and cavernous interior lend itself to a fun experience all around, made even better by an infectiously chill vibe.
-And the restaurant’s name was even inspired by the US Virgin Islands, where two of its owners got hitched.
+It just earned its first Michelin star, so make sure to grab a reservation before your visit.
+The restaurant’s name was even inspired by the US Virgin Islands, where two of its owners got hitched.
 Hard to get much more romantic than that.